randriksen/randriksen.github.io/_posts/2023-08-31-fixing-windows-activation-in-intune.md

 title: "Fixing Windows Activation in Intune"
 date: 2023-08-31 02:00:00 -0000
 author: Ole
-tags: powershell microsoft intune
+tags: Powershell Microsoft Intune
-categories: powershell intune
+categories: Powershell Intune
 ---

 I'm currently working on a project where we're migrating everything we can of client computers to Intune.